Lionsberg/lionsberg-wiki/The First Three Percent.md

 # The First Three Percent

 **Definition**
 The First Three Percent refers to the critical mass of enlightened, empowered, and visionary individuals needed to ignite a global transformation.
 In every community, these are the first 300 individuals (out of every 10,000) who sense the urgency to rise, unite, and co-create a future of survival, healing, and flourishing.
+At planetary scale, this represents the first ~250 million citizens.

 **Why Three Percent?**
 In systems theory, **critical mass** represents the tipping point at which a system begins to transform itself.
 Three percent of any population is sufficient to catalyze change by creating a decentralized yet cohesive network of leadership, light, and love.